*NEW* Harthacnut (Hardeknud), Penny, Ribe, Denmark,

 Obverse: Intervoven triquetra shape with pellet ornamentation, legend clear but somewhat blundered reading (Anglicised) IγnOrγcIIIOAD

-Blog page.
-For further discussion about this coin visit the
+For further discussion about this coin visit the Blog page.

 Reverse: Small central cross, legend γr’CCOShγIICCO